schmudde/blog/content/programs/2025-09-02-wikidata-mundaneum.md

 # On Names

 It should be obvious that company names and URLs vary immensely.
 "Roblox", "Roblox Corporation", "<http://www.roblox.com>", and "<https://roblox.com>" might all be synonymous to us humans but a machine will not be so forgiving.
 Wikidata does offer `alt` labels[^alt] which have some Natural Language Processing capabilities.
-But that's beyond the scope of this lengthy blog post.
+But that's beyond the scope of this already lengthy blog post.

-[^alt]: `:skos/altLabel` ([Simple Knowledge Organization System](https://www.w3.org/TR/skos-primer/)) is an alternative lexical label for a resource.
-The schema is found at <http://www.w3.org/2004/02/skos/core>.
-It is an application of the [Resource Description Framework](http://www.w3.org/RDF/) (seen here as `:rdfs/label`, <http://www.w3.org/2000/01/rdf-schema>).
+[^alt]: `:skos/altLabel` ([Simple Knowledge Organization System](https://www.w3.org/TR/skos-primer/)) is an alternative lexical label for a resource - synonyms, abbreviations, or variant spellings.
+The canonical human-readable name of an entity is exposed as `rdfs:label`, defined by [RDF Schema](http://www.w3.org/2000/01/rdf-schema), while `skos:altLabel` supplements it with additional terms.
+Both are [RDF properties](http://www.w3.org/RDF/), and together they support multilingual and flexible matching.

 The most robust solution would classify by domain name.
 Domain names offer the most consistent, globally unique identifier.
 Generating quality domain names from URLs is beyond the scope of this article, but I offer a complete tutorial in *[Turning URLs Into Meaningful Names Using Clojure](https://schmud.de/programs/2022-04-25-urls-into-meaningful-names.html)*.
 The addition of a `:domain` keyword and other meaningful top-level categories like Travel, Finance, Education, Shopping, and Health would lay the foundation for a robust website classification service.